Public Works

 Our water department maintains 5 wells with booster stations.
 We have a reservoir capacity of over 3.1 million gallons with a distribution system made up of over 50 miles of pipeline.
 Our system supplies clean safe drinking water for use by citizens and industries.
 We produce about 1.7 billion gallons of water annually.

 Our crews maintain our wastewater collection system within the City.
 We have over 40 miles of sewer lines throughout the City, including both industrial and municipal waste collection systems.
-The City also owns two wastewater treatment plants currently operated by Woodard and Curran.
+The City also owns two wastewater treatment plants.

 Streets